Raksha-Srinivasan/Browser-Clone/README.md

 2.The user sees the fetched information.

-Required Packages to Install:
+Modules to be installed:

  1. pip install PyQt5

  2.pip install PyQt5WebEngine